Search results for:

 For most people, planning isn't fun.
 But if you're going to stay organized and get the most out of this holiday season, it's something you're just going to have to buckle down and do.

-First things first… which holidays are are you going to focus on?
-You probably don’t want to try to do all of them, especially if you’re just now getting started.
-If you want to focus on the biggest ones, you’ll probably want to do Black Friday, Cyber Money and Christmas.
+First things first… which holidays are you going to focus on?
+You probably don't want to try to do all of them, especially if you're just now getting started.
+If you're going to focus on the biggest ones, you'll probably want to do Black Friday, Cyber Money, and Christmas.

-Then you need to figure out what’s going to need done and when.
+Then you need to figure out what's going to need to be done and when.

-Decide exactly what your specials will be and the dates that you’ll run them for each holiday.
-Also decide when and where you’re going to advertise these specials and get everything written down in your calendar.
+Decide exactly what your specials will be and the dates that you'll run them for each holiday.
+Also, decide when and where you will advertise these specials and get everything written down in your calendar.

-Keep in mind that you want emails and social media posts to start going up well ahead of when the specials will take effect.
+Keep in mind that you want emails and social media posts to start going up well ahead of when the specials will occur.

 Jot down when your site needs to be updated to reflect the specials.
-This is also a good time to test and simplify your checkout page.
-Ensure it’s easy to use and of course, make sure it’s secure!
+This is also an excellent time to test and simplify your checkout page.
+Ensure it's easy to use and of course, make sure it's secure!

 Are you sure your site is ready for a surge in traffic?
 Will your site slow to a crawl because it isn't optimized?
 Is your hosting plan sufficient for the expected increase in traffic and bandwidth?

 Do everything you can now to make sure your site will perform under pressure.
-Nearly half of all consumers won’t stick around if your site takes more than 2-3 seconds to load.
-Even a single second delay can lead to nearly 10% decrease in conversions.
+Nearly half of all consumers won't stick around if your site takes more than 2-3 seconds to load.
+Even a single second delay can lead to an almost 10% decrease in conversions.

-Use something like Google’s tool for testing your site’s performance and to get suggestions on optimization.
-If you’re using WordPress, you might want to go through this guide.
-If you want to dive deeper and test everything on a server level, here are some open source tools you might want to try (you’ll need to have a cloud or dedicated server for this).
+Use something like Google's tool for testing your site's performance and to get suggestions on optimization.
+If you're using WordPress, you might want to go through this guide.
+If you're going to dive deeper and test everything on a server level, here are some open-source tools you might want to try (you'll need to have a cloud or dedicated server for this).

-When Black Friday and Cyber Monday are done and over with, you don’t want customers to forget about you.
-Only a small percent will be done with their holiday shopping at that point, so remember to give them a reason to come back even when the sales excitement has dwindled away.
+When Black Friday and Cyber Monday are done and over with, you don't want customers to forget about you.
+Only a small percent will be done with their holiday shopping at that point, so remember to give them a reason to come back even when the sales' excitement has dwindled.